Skip to main content

 Skin Cancer Screening Specialist

-Integrated Dermatology of Brookline - - Dermatologist
+Integrated Dermatology of Brookline-Andover - - Dermatologist

-Integrated Dermatology of Brookline
+Integrated Dermatology of Brookline-Andover

 Dermatologists located in Brookline, MA & Andover, MA

 People of all skin types are susceptible to skin cancer, and 1 in 5 adults develops the disease at some point in their life.
-Because almost all skin cancer is curable with early detection and prompt treatment, the team at Integrated Dermatology of Brookline is dedicated to providing routine skin cancer screenings and sun protection counseling to all patients.
+Because almost all skin cancer is curable with early detection and prompt treatment, the team at Integrated Dermatology of Brookline-Andover is dedicated to providing routine skin cancer screenings and sun protection counseling to all patients.
 To book an appointment with Dr. Rockoff or Dr. Wang, call your nearest office in Brookline or Andover, Massachusetts, today, or book online anytime.

 Skin Cancer Screening